KrasnitzLab/RAIDS/doc/README_1KG_GDS.md

         File: fileGDS (15.4G)
         +    [  ] *
+        # The id for the genotype
         |--+ sample.id   { Str8 2548, 19.9K }
+        # data.frame for the annotation of sample
+        # for all genotype good for the reference
+        # samples but sn other data.frame will be
+        # define to describe the samples
+        # in the studies
         |--+ sample.annot   [ data.frame ] *
         |  |--+ sex   { Str8 2548, 5.0K }
+        # population
         |  |--+ pop.group   { Str8 2548, 10.0K }
+        # The 5 super populations in
         |  |--+ superPop   { Str8 2548, 10.0K }
         |  \--+ batch   { Float64 2548, 19.9K }
         |--+ snp.id   { Str8 24542710, 223.5M }